 'Microchipping' involves having an identification tag placed under a dog's skin between its shoulder blades to allow identification should the dog go missing or be stolen.
-Every chip has a unique ID number that matches information about your dog held on a nationwide database, along with your contact details.
+A vet inserts the microchip in your dog and every chip has a unique ID number that matches information about your dog held on a nationwide database, along with your contact details.
 You provide this information when the chip is fitted.

 You must have a microchip number for your dog when you apply for a dog licence.
-A vet inserts the microchip in your dog.

 For more information contact the Neighbourhood Environment Team on 0300 013 3333.